2019-2020 TRAINING GRANT RECIPIENTS

 Woutrina Smith, PhD, MPVM, DVM, PI, University of California, Davis

 Dr. Smith’s research program uses One Health approaches to investigate the epidemiology and transmission dynamics of zoonotic pathogens locally in California as well as internationally at multiple project sites in Africa and Asia.
 As a molecular epidemiologist working at the interfaces of humans, animals, and their shared environments, waterborne fecal pathogens as well as milk- and airborne transmitted zoonotic agents are of particular interest when considering individual and population health issues.

 “Next-generation-sequencing-based means for mosquito surveillance and detection of mosquito-borne pathogens“

 Aurélie Kapusta, PhD, Trainee

-Aurélie Kapusta is a Bioinformatics Scientist at IDbyDNA (80%) who also works for the University of Utah Pediatrics Infectious Disease department (20%).
-Her goals are to improve my skills in bioinformatics and knowledge in infectious diseases diagnosis (with metagenomics).
-She hopes to keep working at IDbyDNA as a Bioinformatics Scientist, and keep being involved in research collaborations.
+Aurélie Kapusta is a bioinformatics scientist at IDbyDNA (80%) who also works for the University of Utah Pediatrics Infectious Disease department (20%).
+Kapusta’s goals are to improve her skills in bioinformatics and knowledge in infectious diseases diagnosis (with metagenomics).
+She hopes to keep working at IDbyDNA as a bioinformatics scientist, and keep being involved in research collaborations.